Joining the CLS Alumni Community

-Under Executive Order 13750, alumni who successfully complete the CLS program are eligible for 12 months of non-competitive eligibility (NCE) hiring status within the federal government, with the possibility of an extension up to three years if certain criteria are met.
+Under Executive Order 13750, alumni who successfully complete the CLS program are eligible for 12 months of non-competitive eligibility (NCE) hiring status for civil service positions within the federal government, with the possibility of an extension up to three years if certain criteria are met.
 Alumni of the CLS program will automatically be issued a letter confirming this status upon successful completion of their post-program requirements.
 If you are interested in working with the U.S. government and want to take advantage of your NCE status, more information is available through the Bureau of Educational and Cultural Affairs.
 You will receive additional information and a guide to using your NCE in your job search following completion of the program.

 CLS Alumni Society

 The Critical Language Scholarship Alumni Society (CLSAS) is an independent, alumni-led organization by and for CLS alumni.
 CLSAS provides alumni with avenues for professional development, community engagement, networking, and language retention.
 The association serves as an advocate for the continued advancement of critical language studies and cultural exchange in the United States and abroad.
 We encourage you to join the CLSAS and stay engaged with the CLS community.
-You can find more information on the CLSAS website.
+You can find more information on the CLSAS Website.

 Staying in Touch